fosterwolff/sample-server/README.md

-Project for demonstration purpuses of back-end, front-end and optimization technologies.
+Project for demonstration purposes of back-end, front-end and optimization technologies.